optakt/flow-dps/docs/introduction.md

 If there are no guaranteed collections, consensus nodes will continue block formation with an empty set of collections — block formation is never blocked.

 Sealing a blocks computation result is done **after** the block itself is finalized.
-After the computation results have been broadcast as Execution Receipts, the consensus nodes wait for the verification in the form of **Result Approvals** by the verification nodes.
+After the computation results have been broadcast as execution receipts, the consensus nodes wait for the verification in the form of **result approvals** by the verification nodes.
-When a super-majority has approved the result (and no errors were found / slashing results were issued) — Execution Result is considered for **sealing**.
+When a super-majority has approved the result (and no errors were found / slashing results were issued) — execution result is considered for **sealing**.
 **Block Seal** is included in the next block that the consensus nodes finalize — block seal for a block is stored in a later block.

 ### Execution Nodes